gnoynait/plsi/README.md

 Evaluation
 ----------

-Randomly split the docs into training(90%) and testing(10%).
-Calculate the perplexity for each k from 10 to 200.
+Run ``./test.sh`` to collect data for Z ranging from 10 to 5000.
+And ``./draw.sh && ./draw.py`` to generate the graph for the relation with Z and log-likelihood.

 Results
 -------

-Top words for each topic are collected in 'topics.txt'.
-A chart for 'topics and perplexity' are drew in the 'k-p.png'.
+Top words for each topic are collected in 'topics.txt' (Z=100).
+A chart for 'topics and perplexity' are drew in the 'z_likelihood.png'.

 How to run
 ----------

 Use ``preprocess.py`` to extract features.
-Use ``split.py`` to split docs.
 Then ``make`` and run ``./plsi``.
 You can specific topics and max iterations with environment variables:

     Z=10 IMAX=10000 ./plsi

-After that, use ``evaluate.py`` to calculate perplexity for the test doc.
+You can run ``test.sh`` to test the algorithm with different Z. ``./show_words.py`` will display top words for each topic.

-Tested under ArchLinux, gcc 4.7.2, python3.3.
+Tested under ArchLinux, gcc 4.7.2, python3.3 with matplotlib.